Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 the stub program is our "dummy" that later holds our malware (or any other x64 PE) in encrypted form.
 So the "only" thing our stub will do is:
 - search inside itself for the embedded resource
 - decrypt the found resource
-- execute the decrypted resource in memory (hardest part)
+- execute the decrypted image in memory (hardest part)

 # crypter development